Language Model as Planner and Formalizer under Constraints: Related Work

 \paragraph{Data Augmentation} Much recent work augmented datasets for different tasks in order to make the problem more realistic, challenging, and less prone to data contamination.
 This has been done for question answering \cite{Anantheswaran2024CuttingTT, Hong2024TowardsBA}, common sense reasoning \cite{Sun2024EvoGradAD}, instruction following \cite{Hong2024TowardsBA}, and so on.
 For planning, datasets have been augmented to increase robustness, for example by adding noise \cite{zheng2025diffusionbased} and lexical perturbation \cite{valmeekam2024planbench,zheng2024naturalplanbenchmarkingllms}, with no change to the actual semantics.
 In contrast, our proposed \cope semantically modifies both the domain and the problems, leading to increased realism and challenge.

-\paragraph{Planning With Constraints} Only a handful of previous works recognized and addressed the challenge of planning with constraints. \citet{yang2023plugsafetychipenforcing} introduced a hybrid system that translates natural language constraints into linear temporal logic (LTL) to assist LLM-as-planner methods, though their focus was primarily on robotic applications and lacked a thorough discussion of diverse constraint patterns and formal representations. \citet{guo2024castlconstraintsspecificationsllm} encoded constraints with code to interface a Satisfiability Modulo Theories (SMT) solver and combined it with PDDL for task and motion planning though without any public data or code.
-Moreover, they only considered coarse-grained constraints and simplified the task by assuming parts of the PDDL which is often not realistic.
+\paragraph{Planning With Constraints} In the formal planning community, syntax that expresses some constraints were introduced to the PDDL3 language \cite{gerevini2005plan,10.5555/3037104.3037158}.
+However, few follow-up work in the NLP and AI community recognized and addressed the real-life challenge of planning with constraints. \citet{yang2023plugsafetychipenforcing} introduced a hybrid system that translates natural language constraints into LTL to assist LLM-as-Planner methods, though their focus was primarily on robotic applications and lacked a thorough discussion of diverse constraint patterns and formal representations. \citet{guo2024castlconstraintsspecificationsllm} encoded constraints with code to interface a SMT solver and combined it with PDDL for task and motion planning though without any public data or code.
+Moreover, they only considered coarse-grained constraints and oversimplified the task by assuming parts of the PDDL which is often not realistic.
+We closely consider these formalisms when defining the constraints.